Hrishabh963/Multi_Step_Form/README.md

 ## Acknowledgments

 - Inspired by the [Tailwind CSS](https://tailwindcss.com/) framework.
-- Built with love by [Your Name].
+- Built with love by Hrishabh963.

-## Contributing

-Contributions are welcome!
-Please follow the [Contribution Guidelines](CONTRIBUTING.md) for more details.

----

-Feel free to replace the placeholders with your actual project information, and customize the README to match the specific details of your multi-process form built with Tailwind CSS.